csc-training/csc-env-eff/_contributing/CONTRIBUTING.md

 The csc-env-eff repository uses 'master' as the default branch.
 You can make changes using the web GUI, command-line or desktop application.

-The master branch is not protected.
-You can make changes to it directly, **but please don't**.
+The master branch is protected.
+You cannot make changes to it directly.
 Instead, make a "feature branch" for your change and then create a pull request.

 ### Overview